sap-tutorials/Tutorials/tutorials/btp-sdm-gwi-s4hana-export-testing/btp-sdm-gwi-s4hana-export-testing.md

 ---
 [ACCORDION-BEGIN [Step 1: ](Access Your Application )] Log on to your S/4HANA Cloud, public edition.
-Open the **Manage Journal Entries** or **Purchase Orders** application or any other application that is offering a table-based export.
+Open the **Manage Journal Entries** or **Purchase Orders** or any other applications that is offering a table-based export.

   !![Accessing System](LogOntoS4HANACloud.png)